WAHITAPU CONTRACTING027 600 0446

 Do I need a permit to remove a tree in Aongatete?

 Sometimes.
-If the tree is listed as notable or scheduled under the Western Bay of Plenty District Plan or Tauranga City Plan, you need resource consent before touching it.
+If the tree is listed as notable or scheduled under your council's district plan, you need resource consent before touching it.
 You can check your council's GIS mapping tool online using your property address.
-If you're unsure, call the duty planner at Western Bay of Plenty District Council on 0800 926 732 before doing anything.
+If you're unsure, call the duty planner at Western Bay of Plenty District Council on 0800 926 732.
 Getting it wrong can mean fines and a requirement to replace the tree at your cost.

 How long does tree removal take in Aongatete?